RascalSoftware/RAT/docs/source/chapter2.rst

     :alt: Layers after changing thickness

 .. note::
-    This will soon be changed to allow the use of names rather than numbers if required because numbers are not very intuitive.
+    SetLayer Value allows the use of names rather than numbers if required because numbers are not very intuitive.

 The layers are then used to set up the contrasts as usual with a standard layers model.